Sloshing, Steklov and corners: Asymptotics of sloshing eigenvalues: Introduction and main results

 \begin{theorem} Let $\Omega$ be a simply connected bounded Lipschitz planar domain with the sloshing surface $S=(A,B)$ of length $L$ and walls $\W$ which are $C^1$-regular near the corner points $A$ and $B$.
 Let $\alpha$ and $\beta$ be the interior angles between $\W$ and $S$ at the points $A$ and $B$, resp., and assume $0<\beta \le \alpha < \pi/2 $.
 Then the following asymptotic expansion holds as $k\to \infty$:

 If, moreover, the walls $\W$ are straight near the corners, then

 \end{theorem}

-In particular, for $\alpha=\beta$ we obtain \eqref{FKasymp} which proves the Fox-Kuttler conjecture for all angles $0<\alpha<\pi/2$.
+In particular, for $\alpha=\beta$ we obtain \eqref{FKasymp} which proves the Fox--Kuttler conjecture for all angles $0<\alpha<\pi/2$.
 Let us note that for $\alpha=\beta=\pi/2$ the asymptotics \eqref{FKasymp} have been earlier established in \cite{dav65, Ursell, dav74}.
 Moreover, for $\alpha=\beta=\pi/2$ it was shown that there exist further terms in the asymptotics \eqref{FKasymp} involving the curvature of $\W$ near the corner points.

 Before stating our next result we require the following definition. \begin{definition} A corner point $V\in\{A,B\}$ is said to \emph{satisfy a local John's condition} if there exist a neighbourhood $\mathcal{O}_V$ of the point $V$ such that the orthogonal projection of $\W \cap\mathcal{O}_V$ onto the $x$-axis is a subset of $[A,B]$. \end{definition}